EHC needs assessments and EHC plans

 Mediation

-You don’t need to consider mediation if your appeal is solely about the name or type of school, college or other institution named on the EHC plan.
+If you wish to appeal, you will usually need to obtain a certificate to confirm you have considered mediation.
+You don’t need to consider mediation if your appeal is only about the name or type of school, college or other institution named on the EHC plan (section I).

-Warwickshire has contracted three independent companies to provide this mediation service for you:
+Warwickshire has contracted an independent company to provide this mediation service for you (free of charge):

 Prime Resolution